charlescforgy/time-series-book/chapter_1_introduction/10_resources.md

 **Authors:** Rob Hyndman and George Athanasopoulos
 **Available online:** [https://otexts.com/fpp3/](https://otexts.com/fpp3/)

-While the math and statistics are more basic than this covered in this textbook, it is still a valuable introduction to multiple topics, particularly exponential smoothing.
+While the math and statistics are more basic than those covered in this textbook, it is still a valuable introduction to multiple topics, particularly exponential smoothing.

 ### 3. Prof. Steve Brunton's YouTube Lectures
 **Topic:** Fourier Analysis